 Take your production needs to the next level without sacrificing quality.
 With CNC Machining, Fabrication, CNC Grinding, Wire EDM and support operations, WMPI can be a single source for your assembly and sub-assembly projects.

 Wisconsin Metal Parts, Inc. is ISO 9001:2015 certified.
-To learn more about our services Contact us today or see the links below.
+To learn more about our metal stamping services Contact us today or see the links below.

-Whether you are looking for parts and components to supplement other tools and equipment, or you need an independent part altogether, our team has the depth of experience necessary to ensure custom metal stamping to serve your unique needs.
-Our customers benefit from in-house capabilities for custom tooling, gage and fixture building.
+Whether you are looking for metal stamping parts and components to supplement other tools and equipment, or you need an independent part altogether, our team has the depth of experience necessary to ensure custom metal stamping to serve your unique needs.
+Our customers benefit from in-house production metal stamping capabilities for custom tooling, gage and fixture building.

 Many of our customers face the ongoing dilemma of high tooling costs for a smaller volume of parts that require metal stamping.
 Our experienced engineers will evaluate material tolerances, assess the level of accuracy required, and take into account all the critical factors before recommending the best alternative for low volume metal stampings.